Whistler27/Intern-and-Placement-CCD-Portal/README.md

 CCD Diary Portal

 This is CCD's Diary Portal used during Internships as well as Placements.
-It includes company's removal, comapny's addition as well as Updating Remarks given by companies.
+It includes company's removal, comapny's addition as well as Updating Remarks given by company's POC's to the respective CCD POC's.